 A wrap around mortgage is another type of owner financing that is ideal if you have an underlying mortgage along with some equity.
 The seller simply creates a brand new mortgage and it just “wraps around” the existing mortgage.

 - Current Home Value: $250,000

-This is another great method of selling a home in a market where a seller does not want to lose their hard-earned equity, and where it has proven to be difficult to find buyers who can get conventional financing.
+The Wrap around mortgage is another great method of selling a house in a market where a seller does not want to lose their hard-earned equity, and where it has proven to be difficult to find buyers who can get conventional financing.

-The main disadvantage to a wrap around mortgage is: if the buyer stops making payments, the seller will get the house back by either a foreclosure or a deed-in-lieu.
+The main disadvantage to a wrap around mortgage is that if the buyer stops making payments, the seller will get the house back by either a foreclosure or a deed-in-lieu.